luabud/TheCatSaidNo/README.md

 ## Optional: Deploy to Azure with `azd`

+### Create an Azure account
+- If you don't have one, create an Azure account at https://azure.microsoft.com/free/.
+You'll start with USD 200 of credits when signing up for the first time.
+    - Make sure you have contributor role to the Azure subscription when you create it.
 ### Install `azd`
 - Install the [Azure Developer CLI extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.azure-dev)
 - Open the Command Palette `Ctrl+Shift+P` / `Cmd+Shift+P`) and run the **Azure Developer: Install or Update Azure Developer CLI** command.